Whitney Nic James

 1. Celebrating my 34th birthday

 • I always look forward to celebrating my birthday, but this year feels different.
 Different in a good way.
-I’ve grown so much and I’ve overcome more than I thought possible this year.
+I’ve grown so much and overcome more than I thought possible this year.
 Because of this, I’ve never felt stronger.
 I’ve never felt more grounded and more sure of my future.
 This excites me and certainly has me looking forward to celebrating another year of life.

 2. Finishing What I Started

-3. Traveling to Detriot
+3. Traveling to Detroit

-• My little sis is headed to college in August and although I will miss her terribly, I’m looking forward to helping her get settled in her dorm.
+• My little sis is headed to college in August, and although I will miss her terribly, I’m looking forward to helping her get settled in her dorm.
 I’m also excited to explore some of Detroit since I’ve never been there.

 RELATED: 11 GRATITUDE JOURNAL PROMPTS + 11 DAILY AFFIRMATIONS